 This GOP is less of a challenge and more of a simple roundup of miserable stock photography.
 Alex Wild and others have long ago pointed out the massive failings of many stock photo sites – but here is a brief and painful lep roundup using Google.

 Step 2: . . . → Read More: Genius of the Press XX

 Whoops, it’s almost Tuesday!
 Above is Schinia ligeae (Noctuidae) resting on its host plant Xylorhiza tortifolia, the Mojave Aster.
 I photographed this about three weeks ago outside the town of Big Pine, California.
-The asters were thick in the valleys below the snow capped Sierra, and the moths were abundant.
-Somehow these . . . → Read More: Monday Moth
+The asters were thick in the valleys below the snow capped Sierra, and the moths were abundant. . . . → Read More: Monday Moth

 For the last four weekends now I have been on a goose chase, for one moth, Heliolonche celeris.
 It’s a beautiful small Noctuidae with pinkish forewings and stunning orange-red hindwings.
 It isn’t very often encountered and only found along the northern California mountain ranges feeding on Malacothrix floccifera – a CA endemic flower.
-Every trip I have . . . → Read More: The Art of a Goose Chase
+Every trip . . . → Read More: The Art of a Goose Chase

 A few images from my weekend mothing trip down to Shell Creek, San Luis Obispo County.
 Early spring along the central coast is stunning, and the back roads were packed with flower watchers.
 There were dozens of cars occupied by families out for a weekend drive, many had packed lunches and sat to watch the . . . → Read More: Rivers of Gold